An optometrist is a doctor of optometry (OD) who specializes in the primary and medical care of your eyes and visual system.

 The scope of medical care that can be provided by an optometrist varies in each state (due to state law).
 With this in mind, optometrists are trained on virtually all aspects of the eye and visual system.

-It’s easiest to think of them as your primary eye doctors.
+Overall, it’s easiest to think of optometrists as your primary eye doctors.

 For example, if you had red, irritated eyes or were looking to be fit with contact lenses, you could see an optometrist.

 *This description fits true for optometrists in the United States and may vary from country to country.
 Click here to learn more about what optometrists do!